kritimauludin/kritimauludin/README.md

 - 👋 Hi, I'm @kritimauludin
 - 👀 I'm interested in web programing
-- 🌱 I'm currently learning node.js
+- 🌱 I'm currently learning golang
 - 💞️ I’m looking to collaborate on web project
 - My Portofolio, you can see at <a href="https://kritimauludin.github.io">Click Here</a>
 <!---